UMM-CSci-3601-S17/lab-2-client-server-design-team-fifi/answers.md

 request is sent to the server?
 What is received, and how/where is it displayed?

 When users are filtered by age the users that are that age are displayed.
-The read from the webpage is that the user classes are displayed filtered by age.
+The read from the web page is that the user classes are displayed filtered by age.
 The request is a map odf size 1 with the key being the string age and the value is a string array of length 1 with a string inside that is a number.
-We receive an array of users and it is displayed in another webpage being filtered by specific age.
+We receive an array of users and it is displayed in another web page being filtered by specific age.

 question: Where is the client-side JavaScript defined?
 Name the file(s) in which it is used.
-The client side jvascript is in the javascript folder within the public folder named users.js and used in users.html.
+The client side javascript is in the javascript folder within the public folder named users.js and used in users.html.